ndrewtl/airspace-jekyll/_posts/2018-01-25-qualitative.md

 <tr><td style="text-align:left">2</td><td>Male</td><td>3.226</td><td>6.452</td><td>32.258</td><td>38.710</td><td>19.355</td></tr>
 <tr><td colspan="7" style="border-bottom: 1px solid black"></td></tr></table>

-Basically, in long format each column contains a unique variable (e.g. gender, percentage), whereas in wide format, the percentage data is spread across five columns, where each column is a response type.
+In a long format, each column contains a unique variable (e.g. gender, percentage), whereas in a wide format, the percentage data is spread across five columns, where each column is a response type.

 And now for the code to create the plot.
 First, let's have a look at what we are aiming for:

 <center> <img src="{{ site.baseurl }}/img/diverging_bar_likert.png" alt="Img" style="width: 800px;"/> </center>

 This type of plot is called a diverging stacked bar chart.
 "Stacked" means that each bar is further split into sub-categories, in this case each bar is a gender and each sub-bar is the percentage of that gender giving a particular response.
 "Diverging" means that the bar is straddled over the zero line.
 Formatting the bar chart in this way allows us to make a visual distinction between negative responses (i.e. Never, Rarely), positive responses (i.e. Often, All the time) and neutral responses (i.e. Sometimes).
-It is unfortunately not straightforward to achieve a plot like this, it requires some `ggplot2` trickery.

-The main problem is getting the "Sometimes" responses to straddle the 0 line.
-To do this, we have to split the "Sometimes" values into two groups (`midlow` and `midhigh`), one group will sit below the zero line and one group will sit above.
+To get the "Sometimes" responses to straddle the 0 line, we have to split the "Sometimes" values into two groups (`midlow` and `midhigh`), one group will sit below the zero line and one group will sit above.
 To do this we can use `dplyr` again:

 ```r